 The decision tree delivers comprehensive and contextual knowledge with a set of interconnected choices and outcomes.
-Whereas, Influence diagram is more focused on the visual representation of inputs, choices, and goals.
+Whereas, the influence diagram is more focused on the visual representation of inputs, choices, and goals.

-The influence diagram presents itself as a viable tool for summarizing the key areas.
+The influence diagram presents itself as a practical tool for summarizing the key areas.

 6. Assessing Complex and Multiple Alternatives (Multiple Criteria Decision Analysis)